Bostonia is published in print three times a year and updated weekly on the web.

 Some say the Dugout was a speakeasy during Prohibition.
 According to Boston’s Licensing Board, the Dugout’s was one of the first liquor licenses issued after the December 1933 repeal of the Volstead Act, which had established Prohibition in the United States in 1919.
 In the eight decades since it officially opened in 1934, the modest watering hole below 722 Commonwealth Avenue has been a haven for pro boxers, big-league ballplayers, and career criminals, as well as BU students, staffers, and professors.
 And the joint looks its age—the way regulars like it.
 Wood paneling, wobbly stools.
 Bud and Sam on tap.
 Free popcorn.
 Even with a few patches and updates, the Dugout has kept a timeless and comfortable quality, like a favorite old pair of jeans.

-“It’s a no-baloney kind of bar,” says bartender Bob Lupo (although he doesn’t use the word “baloney”).
-“We don’t take credit cards, there’s no air-conditioning, if you ask for a Piña colada, I’ll probably tell you to buzz off.
+“It’s a no-bullshit kind of bar,” says bartender Bob Lupo.
+“We don’t take credit cards, there’s no air-conditioning, if you ask for a piña colada, I’ll probably tell you to [buzz] off.
 But it’s a relaxed sort of place.
-We expect you to treat it like your home—don’t leave a mess, but it’s a good place to just hang out and shoot the breeze.”
-(Lupo doesn’t use the words “buzz” or “breeze” either.)
+We expect you to treat it like your home—don’t leave a mess; it’s a good place to just hang out and shoot the shit.”

-For decades, the Dugout belonged to a former bootlegger who owned racehorses and managed prizefighters—a local celeb once more recognizable than Ted Williams.
+For decades, the Dugout belonged to Jimmy O’Keefe, a former bootlegger who owned racehorses and managed prizefighters—a local celeb once more recognizable than Ted Williams.
 A man so well connected, he’s said to have swayed elections and even punched out a governor.
-A proprietor who, like Deadwood’s Al Swearingen, lived upstairs from his establishment, and who probably would have agreed with Swearingen that “as a base of operations, you cannot beat a farthing saloon.”

-Jimmy O’Keefe was born in 1904 near Kenmore Square.
-As a child, he played in an open field soon to be Fenway Park.
-In his teens, he delivered groceries from a horse-drawn wagon.
-Then as a young man, he opened a pharmacy that did a brisk trade in “medicinal” liquor, one of Prohibition’s many loopholes.
-O’Keefe parlayed that success into a small business empire, encompassing nightclubs in Boston and on Cape Cod.
+O’Keefe was born in 1903 near Kenmore Square.
+As a young man, he opened a pharmacy that did a brisk trade in “medicinal” liquor, one of Prohibition’s many loopholes.
+O’Keefe parlayed that success into a small business empire that encompassed nightclubs in Boston and on Cape Cod.
 He hired a future math teacher, George Daly (SED’25), to keep the books for his various income streams.
-(Daly, who happens to have been my grandmother’s uncle, was by no means the last BU student or graduate O’Keefe would employ.)

-Situated roughly halfway between Fenway Park and Braves Field (now Nickerson Field), the Dugout was especially popular with baseball fans, sportswriters, and gamblers, as well as many of the Red Sox and Braves players.
-Sox manager Pinky Higgins (1956–1965) reportedly fell off his stool there at least once.
+Situated roughly halfway between Fenway Park and Braves Field (now BU’s Nickerson Field), the Dugout was especially popular with baseball fans, sportswriters, and gamblers, as well as many of the Red Sox and Braves players.
 In his first year in Boston, Ted Williams—a rookie, sure, but a much-hyped rookie on pace to hit .327 with 31 home runs and 145 RBIs—borrowed O’Keefe’s car.
 A police cruiser soon pulled him over.
 The patrolman didn’t recognize the young driver, but demanded, “What are you doing driving Jimmy O’Keefe’s car?”

 At least, that’s the story.
-The late Frank Kennedy, a Dugout bartender for decades, used to point to the corner booth “where the Brinks guys planned it,” says broadcaster and author Bernie Corbett (CAS’83), who also tended bar there part-time for years.
+The late Frank Kennedy, a Dugout bartender for decades, used to point to the corner booth “where the Brink’s guys planned it,” says broadcaster and author Bernie Corbett (CAS’83), who also tended bar there part-time for years.
 And that wasn’t just Kennedy’s recollection.
 It is documented that Maffie and Specs O’Keefe knew Jimmy O’Keefe.
-Maffie even used Jimmy O’Keefe’s Restaurant, at Boylston Street and Massachusetts Avenue, as his alibi: Maffie’s wife testified that she was having dinner with him there when the robbery took place.
-(The jury didn’t believe her.)
-And a postal worker later told the Globe he remembered often seeing Maffie and his bodyguards at the Dugout.
+Maffie even used Jimmy O’Keefe’s Restaurant, at Boylston Street and Massachusetts Avenue, as his alibi (the jury was not persuaded), and a postal worker told the Globe he remembered often seeing Maffie and his bodyguards at the Dugout.
 We’ll never know if the crooks planned the whole heist there, but it’s hard to believe they didn’t discuss it.

 In 1961, O’Keefe himself was arrested, at the Dugout.
 An undercover vice detective overheard him placing bets over the phone.
-O’Keefe’s friends, who were legion, clogged the BPD switchboard with calls, demanding to know how the police could do such a thing.
+O’Keefe’s friends, who were legion, clogged the Boston Police Department switchboard with calls, demanding to know how they could do such a thing.
 “It was like arresting Santa Claus,” the Boston Record-American noted.
 Within a month, the beloved tavern owner was found not guilty.

 Santa Claus?
 The governor-puncher?
 Yes, for all O’Keefe’s ability to handle himself in the rough world he lived in, it’s his generosity that is best remembered today.

 “He had a heart of gold,” says Corbett.
 “In times of trouble, he’d give you 10 or 20 bucks or whatever you needed, no questions asked.”
 The old man never turned down a panhandler or other unfortunate who wandered in looking for meal money or even a free drink.
-“Poor bastards,” O’Keefe told one reporter.
-“They could be any one of us.”
 He also helped out BU’s Buildings & Grounds workers when they went on strike in 1978.

-The Dugout remained popular with sporting old-timers—former middleweight world champion Johnny Wilson played cards there every night until closing time; Ted Williams stopped by to reminisce in 1981—but by the 1970s, the bar was most strongly associated with a college sport: BU hockey.
+The Dugout remained popular with sporting old-timers—former middleweight world champion Johnny Wilson played cards there many nights until closing time; Ted Williams stopped by to reminisce in 1981—but by the 1970s, the bar was most strongly associated with a college sport: BU hockey.
 The Terriers electrified the city that decade, winning three national championships and five conference titles.
-They earned seven Beanpot trophies and went to the Frozen Four almost every year.
+They earned seven Beanpot trophies and made it to the national semifinals almost every year.

-“Somehow,” defenseman Jack O’Callahan (CAS’79), a member of the 1980 “Miracle on Ice” US Olympic team that took gold, later told the Globe, “our team bus got back up Commonwealth Ave. to the campus.
-Suddenly, Coach Jack Parker [SMG’68, Hon.’97] halted the bus and said, ‘Gang, we’ve stopped here beside Marsh Chapel so we can offer a prayer of thanks.’
-We all jumped out and went to Jimmy O’Keefe’s house of worship across the street—the Dugout Cafe.”
+“Somehow,” defenseman Jack O’Callahan (CAS’79), a member of the 1980 “Miracle on Ice” US Olympic team that took gold, later told the Globe, “our team bus got back up Comm Ave to the campus.
+Suddenly, Coach Jack Parker (SMG’68, Hon.’97) halted the bus and said, ‘Gang, we’ve stopped here beside Marsh Chapel so we can offer a prayer of thanks.’
+We all jumped out and went to Jimmy O’Keefe’s house of worship across the street.”

 Players still gather at the Dugout after the Beanpot.
-While literal candles are no longer needed, Corbett says the bar’s present owner “has done a terrific job as the keeper of the flame.”
+Corbett says the bar’s present owner “has done a terrific job as the keeper of the flame.”
 (Bill Crowley, Jr., inherited the place from his father, who inherited it from his longtime boss O’Keefe.)
 “It’s part of the fabric of the BU hockey family,” says Corbett.
 “The Dugout is the crossroads of Terrier Nation, and long may it run.”